CesiumGS/cesium-native/doc/creating-conan-packages.md

 ## Create Packages

-With all of the library packages exported to the Conan cache, we can now create a binary package for any of them with a normal `conan create` on any library's directory.
+With all of the library packages exported to the Conan cache, we can now create a binary package for any of them with a normal `conan create` on any libraries' directories.
 Because no binaries exist yet for many of the libraries, It is also usually necessary to include at least the `--build=missing` option; `--build=outdated --build=cascade` are recommended.
 For example, the following command creates a Release package for `CesiumGltf` using the default host and build profiles:

 ```
 conan create CesiumGltf --build=outdated --build=cascade -pr:h=default -pr:b=default -s build_type=Release